RGreinacher/SleepServer/README.md

 The `systemControl.py` is a separate file and handles every system interaction, like setting the system to sleep or accessing the volume.
 This is made to easily extend the supported platforms.
 As a developer, you can easily add the specific command of the mentioned tasks for your platform in that class.
 This way you do not have to read through the hunderets of lines of code of the `sleepServer.py`

+**Supported platforms:**
+- Mac OSX 10.6
+- Mac OSX 10.10
+- ARCH Linux *(Kernel 3.17, SystemD)*

-**Supported platforms:** The server is currently tested on *Mac OSX 10.6* (32-bit Intel) and *Mac OSX 10.10*.
-Please try it on serveral other platforms and extend the system interaction commands if necessary.
+Try it on serveral other platforms and extend the system interaction commands if necessary.
+The code therefor (`systemControl.py`) is self-explaining.

 ## Get it running
 Install Python3 and make sure the following required modules are available: